 CNA National Warranty offers its products only through dealers or agents and does not sell directly to the public.

-CNA National Warranty is a reputable nationwide seller of vehicle service contracts.
-Below, we’ll compare CNA National Warranty services with other providers like Endurance, which was ranked as a top pick in our recent review of the best car warranty companies in the market.
+CNA Warranty is a reputable nationwide seller of vehicle service contracts.
+A vehicle service contract, or extended warranty, is one way to help pay for the cost of unexpected car repairs after your factory warranty expires.
+In this review, we’ll compare the CNA Warranty with other providers like Endurance, which was ranked as a top pick in our recent review of the best car warranty companies on the market.

 In this article:

-CNA National Warranty is a subsidiary of CNA Financial, which is one of the oldest and biggest commercial insurance companies in the U.S. In addition to vehicle service contracts, which was its first product and still remains the main focus of its business, CNA National Warranty also offers or administers the following products:
+CNA National Warranty is a subsidiary of CNA Financial, which is one of the oldest and biggest commercial insurance companies in the U.S. In addition to vehicle service contracts, CNA National Warranty also offers or administers the following products:

 - Guaranteed Asset Protection (GAP) waivers

 - Tire and Wheel Protection